Easy Homemade Cherry Pie Recipe

-Cherry Pie is one of my go-to pies when we have company for dinner, as most friends do not make it for themselves even though it is a favorite.
-I love cherry pie as much as apple.
-I start making cherry pies as soon as the cherry trees on the pick-your-own farms in our community are ready to harvest.
-Cherries are in season in Ohio from June to mid-July.
+Cherry pie is one of my go-to pies when we have company for dinner.
+Most people love it but rarely make it themselves — which means when you bring one to the table, everyone is thrilled.
+I start making cherry pies as soon as the pick-your-own farms near us open in June.
+Cherries are in season in Ohio from June to mid-July, and those weeks are busy in my kitchen.

 George Washington & the Cherry Tree

 Every time I think of Cherry Pie, I think of George Washington.
-Remembering the stories I learned in grade school about honesty and truthfulness comes to mind as soon as I start out planning to make a Cherry Pie.
-If you do a little research you will find that perhaps the story is not all that accurate, but the lasting principle will last the test of time.
+The stories I learned in grade school about honesty and truthfulness come to mind as soon as I start planning to make a Cherry Pie.
+If you do a little research, you will find that perhaps the story is not all that accurate, but the lasting principle will last the test of time.

-Always be truthful in all you do and you will not go wrong.
+The moral of the story is classic and timeless.
+Always be truthful in all you do, and you will not go wrong.
 George was given a hatchet when he was 6 years old.
 Strange enough my Mother in the early 1920s was given a hatchet as her first camping tool, and I have it to this day.
-Hatchets must have been a gift for a young person in the 1800s and 1900s as giving a pocket knife became popular in the 1950″s.
+Hatchets must have been a gift for a young person in the 1800s and 1900s, as giving a pocket knife became popular in the 1950″s.
 Ok, back to the story…

 When later his father saw the damage to the tree he asked George if he had done the damage.
 At this point, George realized that this tree was not one to be disturbed and perhaps should have asked permission first.
 George being a boy of virtue and truthfulness he told his father, “I can not tell a lie, I did cut down the cherry tree”.
 This started the long tradition when trying to teach young children the importance of telling the truth, to use our first President as an example.